Superfights: Plot

 Jack is told to throw a match against Dark Cloud as part of his contract, but he refuses and wins the fight instead.
 Sawyer berates Jack for his disobedience, then forces him to join Budokai, Night Stalker, and Dark Cloud to extort money from a local Chinese restaurant.
 Afterwards, Jack secretly observes the Beast going berserk on Sawyer's men before being subdued by a tranquilizer dart.

 When Jack returns home, the ninja reappears and attacks him.
 However, Jack gets the upper hand and unmasks the ninja; it is Budokai, who has been working with the police undercover to take down Sawyer.
 Budokai also explains that the Beast is Mike Rocco, Jack's childhood hero who has been forced to become Sawyer's top enforcer.
 Jack agrees to join Budokai in his endeavor.

-Jack is invited by Sawyer to witness a fight to the death between the Beast and Budokai, whose cover has been blown.
+Jack is invited by Sawyer to witness a fight between the Beast and Budokai, whose cover has been blown.
 The Beast nearly kills Budokai until Jack intervenes and shows the Beast his souvenir pendant.
 The Beast then turns on Sawyer, who retaliates and kills the Beast with a stomp to the neck.
 Back at home, Grandfather suggests that he and Jack focus their "chi" on Budokai to heal his injuries.
 Sawyer then kidnaps Sally and Jack's mother and challenges Jack to a final fight.

-At the Superfights training grounds, Jack takes on Sawyer in a cage match with a pendulum wrapped in barbed wire.
+At the Superfights training grounds, Jack takes on Sawyer in a steel cage with a pendulum wrapped in barbed wire.
 Jack escapes the cage and incapacitates Sawyer, then defeats Dark Cloud and Night Stalker.
 Conflicted by her loyalty to Sawyer, Angel poises to fight Jack, but relents and allows him to free Sally and his mother.
 Sawyer launches a sneak attack and moves to finish off Jack, but Angel intercepts and fights Sawyer, who fatally injures her with a kick to the throat.

 As Jack and Sawyer resume their fight, Sally turns off the lights and yells for Jack to concentrate.
 Jack utilizes his Tai Chi training to deflect Sawyer's attacks before dropkicking him back into the cage, where he is impaled on the barbed wire pendulum.
 Angel gives her last words to Jack as she dies.
 The police arrive as does Grandfather and a somewhat recuperated Budokai.
 Grandfather hails Jack as a true American hero.